gautierdag/plancraft/README.md

 )

 # Simple agent loop
-observation, reward, terminated = env_wrapper.step("")  # Initialize environment
+observation, reward, terminated, truncated, info = env_wrapper.step("")  # Initialize environment while not (terminated or truncated):
-while not terminated:
     # Your agent decides the next action based on observation
     action = your_agent_function(observation["text"])

     # Execute action in environment
-    observation, reward, terminated = env_wrapper.step(action)
+    observation, reward, terminated, truncated, info = env_wrapper.step(action)

     # Check if successful
     if reward > 0:
         print("Success!")
 ```

-The `EnvWrapper` simplifies the interaction with the environment and doesn't rely on the `History` class or the `PlancraftBaseModel` interface, making it easier to integrate with your existing agent implementations.
+The `PlancraftGymWrapper` follows the standard Gym API format and simplifies the interaction with the environment.
+It doesn't rely on the `History` class or the `PlancraftBaseModel` interface, making it easier to integrate with your existing agent implementations.

 ### PlancraftEnvironment